King County approves hazard pay for grocery workers in unincorporated areas

 King County Councilmember Rod Dembowski sponsored the legislation to acknowledge that grocery workers are “essential to the public function of getting food into people’s hands and homes,” he said at the bill’s introduction last month.

-Hazard pay was given to grocery store employees at the beginning of the pandemic but was inexplicably cut off, Dembowski said: “The pay went away, but the pandemic didn’t and the risk didn’t.
+Hazard pay was given to grocery store employees at the beginning of the pandemic but was inexplicably cut off, Dembowski said: “The pay went away, but the pandemic didn’t and the risk didn’t.”

 “I think that it’s the right thing to do for people who are going above and beyond the regular call of duty,” Dembowski said.

 During public comments at a King County Council meeting Tuesday, grocery worker Tiffany Melligan-Smith urged council members to pass the legislation.
-A Safeway employee at the Roxbury location for 10 years, Melligan-Smith said she was infected with COVID-19 in March 2020 and was hospitalized due to severe respiratory systems.
+A Safeway employee at the Roxbury location for 10 years, Melligan-Smith said she was infected with COVID-19 in March 2020 and was hospitalized due to severe respiratory issues.
 She now has severe lung damage due to the disease and had to spend months using an inhaler.

 “My 7-year-old daughter continues to cough profusely and sounds like she has been smoking for years,” Melligan-Smith said.